skip to content

 Apply for an intervention order

-One option is to seek orders under the Intervention Orders (Prevention of Abuse) Act 2009 (SA) to prohibit the uploading and distributing of intimate images or videos.
+One option is to seek orders under the Intervention Orders (Prevention of Abuse) Act 2009 (SA) to ban the distribution of intimate images or videos.
 In addition to ‘no violence’ and ‘no contact’ type conditions, a court can make other orders that impose both restraints and obligations.
-For example:
+An intervention order may:

-• restraining the perpetrator from publishing on the internet, by email, SMS or other electronic means, any offensive material about you.
+• restrain the perpetrator from publishing on the internet, by email, text message or other electronic means, any offensive material about you

-• directing the perpetrator to permanently delete and destroy any indecent or invasive images or videos of you in their possession within 24 hours.
+• direct the perpetrator to permanently delete and destroy any indecent or invasive images or videos of you in their possession within 24 hours.

 The police can issue an intervention order in some circumstances or apply to the Magistrates Court for an order on your behalf.

-Alternatively, you can make your own private application to the court.
+Alternatively, you can apply to the court for an order yourself.
 If you are a woman experiencing domestic violence in South Australia, the Women's Domestic Violence Court Assistance Service may be able to help you apply for an order.
-For more information and assistance, call 1800 246 642 or visit wdvcas.lsc.sa.gov.au.
+Visit wdvcas.lsc.sa.gov.au or call 1800 246 642 for more information.

 Criminal charges

-If you are experiencing domestic violence, request that your complaint be taken by a member of the SAPOL Family Violence Investigation Section.
+If you are experiencing domestic violence, ask that your complaint be taken by a member of the SAPOL Family Violence Investigation Section.

 You should give a written statement and ask for a report number so your complaint is properly recorded and you can refer back to it later if necessary.